 LAB MEDIA: head crash.mpg

 Perform a microfluidic mixer demonstration: mix blood and saline in a 1:1 ratio at 1.5, 2, 3, 4, 5, and 6 psi, for at least 2 parabolas each, recording video data synchronized to other readings.
-In-flight footage of a mixer demonstration is shown here.
+Actual in-flight footage of a mixer demonstration is shown here.

 Shots: